tgross/devopsdaysmsp2018/content/_index.md

 ![kafka](img/Kafka-per-user.png)

 {{% note %}}
-... per user encryption keys can be used to allow immutable infrastructures that are compatible with the "right to be forgotten"
+but with changes at the application level, we can make this work. for example, we can use per-user encryption keys for a stream. this way we have encryption at rest, which is great, but we've also made our immutable event infrastructure compatible with the "right to be forgotten": you delete the per-user key from the key store and the data is forever unreadable.
 {{% /note %}}

 ---